-* Any views expressed in this article are those of the author and not of Thomson Reuters Foundation.For millions of rural women and girls, few tools can level the playing field like secure legal rights to land
+* Any views expressed in this opinion piece are those of the author and not of Thomson Reuters Foundation.For millions of rural women and girls, few tools can level the playing field like secure legal rights to land

 Twenty years ago, I learned a valuable lesson about the power of land and inheritance rights to affirm the status and contributions of women.
 My father-in-law, then 80 years old, was dividing his land to his children.
 In doing so, he made a decision that was unusual for a man in Kenya– he gave a piece of land to me, his daughter-in-law.
 He had come to believe that it was only just to affirm the role that women play in contributing to the household and caring for aging parents.

 But I was fortunate – my father-in-law’s decision to distribute land to a female relative was at odds with prevailing legal and cultural norms.
 As I have learned in my time at Global Fund for Women, millions of women are not so lucky.
 Instead, women living in more than half the world still face legal or customary barriers to their land and inheritance rights, condemning these women to second-class status.
 This inequality persists in spite of the evidence that secure land rights can improve the lives of women, their families, and their communities.